According to one study, there are 44 million people who are on Medicare.

 But what is the average cost of Medicare supplemental insurance?
 Keep reading to find out all you need to know!

 A lot of factors will go into determining how much your Medicare costs will be.
-However, these averages might be a good starting point to give you an idea if you can afford it.
+However, as the experts at medicareinsuranceaz.com explain, these averages might be a good starting point to give you an idea if you can afford it.

 For Part A, you normally won’t have to pay anything for a premium.
 You’ll pay no more than $470 a month, and this cost is around the same even if you paid Medicare taxes for less than thirty fiscal quarters.